-1 Specified class(es)of person means resident individual and resident HUF other than person whose accounts are required to be audited.
+Specified class(es)of person means resident individual and resident HUF other than person whose accounts are required to be audited.

-Person not eligible to become TRP
+Person not eligible to become TRP:

+Chartered Accountant

-- Chartered Accountant - Any legal practitioner who is entitled to practice in any civil court in India. - Any officer of a scheduled bank cannot be the TRP of the assessee who maintains a Current account or has other regular dealing with such bank.
+- Any legal practitioner who is entitled to practice in any civil court in India. - Any officer of a scheduled bank cannot be the TRP of the assessee who maintains a Current account or has other regular dealing with such bank.

-Educational Qualification of TRP
+Educational Qualification of TRP:

-An individual, who holds a bachelor degree from a recognised Indian University or institution, or has passed the intermediate level examination conducted by the Institute of Chartered Accountants of India or the Institute of Company Secretaries of India or the Institute of Cost Accountants of India, shall be eligible to act as Tax Return Preparer
+An individual, who holds a bachelor degree from a recognised Indian University or institution, or has passed the intermediate level examination conducted by the Institute of Chartered Accountants of India or the Institute of Company Secretaries of India or the Institute of Cost Accountants of India, shall be eligible to act as Tax Return Preparer.

 3. M/s.
-Kunal & Co., a partnership firm, whose turnover is showing a loss of been omitted to be claimed.
-Can a revised be filed in December, 2019?
+Kunal & Co., a partnership firm, whose turnover is ₹ 62,00,000 filed its return of income on 29-07-2019, showing a loss of ₹ 2,40,000.
+On 29-11-2019, it is seen that certain expenses to the extent of ₹ 80,000 have been omitted to be claimed.
+Can a revised return be filed in December, 2019?
 Will your answer be different if the original return had been filed on 3-12-2019?